Guidelines and Limitations

 The following section provides guidelines and describes limitations when using the AWS Import/Export service.
-If any of these limitations are important to your use case, contact us with details at firstname.lastname@example.org.
+If any of these limitations are important to your use case, contact AWS Support Center with details.

 Ship only one device per package.
 AWS Import/Export will accept multiple devices in a single shipment only for specific devices, with special packaging requirements.
 For details, see Shipping Multiple Devices.